brendano/arkref/README.md

     <mention mentionid="2" entityid="1_2_9">It</mention> sounds like <mention mentionid="3" entityid="3">a great plot</mention> , <mention mentionid="4" entityid="4_5">the actors</mention> are <mention mentionid="5" entityid="4_5">first grade</mention> , and <mention mentionid="6" entityid="6">the supporting cast</mention> is good as well , and <mention mentionid="7" entityid="7">Stallone</mention> is attempting to deliver <mention mentionid="8" entityid="8">a good performance</mention> .
     However , <mention mentionid="9" entityid="1_2_9">it</mention> ca n't hold up .

-During development, since it takes a while to load the parser and NER, it can be convenient to run them as background servers.
+During development, since it takes a while to load the parser and supersense tagger, it can be convenient to run them as background servers.
 If they're running, ARKref will automatically use them.
 Start them in a new terminal window with:

     $ ./servers.sh